 Behind the scenes at Chernobyl

 Chernobyl is an infamous name, however, the small town near Ukraine’s border with Belarus is somewhere not many people have been to.
-With interest piqued again internationally with the HBO Chernobyl mini series, we decided to take a look back to our trip to Chernobyl.
+With interest piqued again internationally thanks to the HBO Chernobyl mini-series, we decided to take a look back to our trip to Chernobyl in 2013.

 Chernobyl is about 56 miles north of Kyiv and before its evacuation had around 14,000 residents.
-Today, Chernobyl is a ghost town inhabited by workers and personnel of the Chernobyl Exclusion Zone as well as tourists.
+Today, Chernobyl is a ghost town inhabited by workers and personnel of the Chernobyl Exclusion Zone as well as growing numbers of tourists!

 Do you know what Chernobyl (Chornobyl) means?